OyasumiDev/CheckerSMTP/README.md

 another@example.com:mysecurepassword

-Save this file with a name, for example, smtp_credentials.txt.
+Save this file with a name, for example, mails-check.

 ## Run the script:
 Make sure the credentials file is in the same directory as the script or provide the correct path to the file.